The write path is your architecture

 My default for product systems is DB + outbox.

-It preserves a simple source of truth, gives workers a durable event stream, and avoids coupling the request path to every side effect.
+It keeps a simple source of truth, gives workers a durable event stream, and avoids coupling the request path to every side effect.
+It is rarely the most clever choice, and that is part of why it holds up.

-Queue first can be correct when the command itself is naturally asynchronous:
+Queue first can be the right call when the command itself is naturally asynchronous:

 import a CSV